Like the colorful houses that line its streets, the Bo-Kaap has a colourful history.

 Interspersed amongst them are quaint, picturesque mosques, including South Africa's oldest mosque, the Auwal (meaning first) Mosque, which was built in 1798.

-Most of the residents are descendants of slaves who were brought to the Cape by the Dutch in the 16th and 17th centuries from Malaysia, Indonesia, and other Asian (and African) countries.
+First established in 1760 as a slave quarter, many of the current residents are descendants of these slaves who were brought to the Cape by the Dutch in the 16th and 17th centuries from Malaysia, Indonesia, and other Asian (and African) countries.
 There were traders, religious scholars, skilled craftsmen, artisans and convicts too.

 They brought their religion, cuisine, culture and language with them.
 I realised this to a great extent when I visited Malaysia and heard words in use that I normally associate with the Cape Malay community.